icsnju/visualinux/scripts/prompts/viewql.md

 a = SELECT cfs_rq FROM *
 UPDATE a WITH view: sched_tree

-Example 2: select all task_struct whose text field ppid has the value 2, and change their views to show_mm.
+Example 2: select all task_struct whose ppid is 2, and change their views to show_mm.
 Then, collapse other task_struct whose ppid is not equals to 2.

 a = SELECT task_struct
     FROM *